DTS-STN/Data-Patterns/_patterns/opt-in.md

 name: Opt-in to give consent
 short-description: Notifying the user of data collection and asking them to consent to it.
 feature-img-path: assets/images/opt-in.png
-feature-img-alt: Privacy policy with with**checkbox prompt to agree and submit button.
+feature-img-alt: Privacy policy with checkbox prompt to agree and submit button.
 permalink: /patterns/optin.html
 lang-link: ../modeles/opter.html
 lang: en